m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 In order for `D1` to dominate `D2`, `D1` must have a higher sensitivity level than `D2`.

-In addition, the compartment of `D1` must contain the compartment of `D2` in order to be ‘greater’ (based on the ordering rules for sets).
+In addition, the compartment of `D1` must contain the compartment of `D2` in order to be 'greater' (based on the ordering rules for sets).
 For this to be the case, the compartment of `D2` must be a subset of ("narrower" than) the compartment of `D1`.

 ## Using Labels for MAC: Confidentiality
 The **Bell and LaPadula Model** (BLP) is a model that deals with confidentiality.
 Its development was funded by the DoD.